 Your mediator will also have the relevant legal knowledge to steer you in the right direction, but it will be easier to further your own goals with a little knowledge of the system that you will be working within.

 When talking about your goals and what you want from the divorce settlement, it’s important to get into your reasoning behind each proposal.
 You are your own greatest advocate in this situation, so explain your thoughts carefully.

 If it helps, write down talking points ahead of your meeting so you can read them off clearly and share your thinking when it counts.
 You may be surprised how far you can get with a logical discussion and the shared goal of drafting an acceptable divorce agreement.

-Divorce Mediation of California is a flat-rate mediation service that will be with you from the moment you file for divorce until you’re ready to file your divorce agreement.
+Divorce Mediation of California provides a flat-rate mediation service that will be with you from the moment you file for divorce until you’re ready to file your divorce agreement.

 We handle all the paperwork and ensure that you never have to visit the courthouse.

-Work closely with our team of divorce mediation specialists.
-Costa Mesa couples can be sure that they are able to complete their divorce on your terms.
+By working closely with our team of mediators, couples can be sure that they are able to complete their divorce on their own terms.

 Schedule a free consultation to see if you are a good fit for our services, contact us at the Divorce Mediation of California today.